-We have a Student Protection Plan approved by the Office for Students.
+We have a Student Protection Plan.
 It sets out our approach to student protection arising from risks to the continuation of your study.
 We also explain what we have put in place to mitigate those risks.

-We explain our approach in Section 9 of the Requirements Relating to Student Registration.
+We explain our approach in Section 9 of the Conditions of Student Registration.

 We have an Admissions Appeals and Complaints Procedure for Applicants.
 It is for all applicants to a new course, even for a student on a previous course with us.

 We have a Student Complaints Procedure for Registered Students.
 Students studying at partner institutions follow the partner’s complaints procedure.